chainyo/tensorshare/docs/usage/tensorshare_client.md

 The `TensorShareClient` class is a core component of this project, enabling users to send tensors to a remote server using asynchronous HTTP requests.

-It's built on top of the [`aiohttp`](https://github.com/aio-libs/aiohttp) library, which allows for asynchronous HTTP communication, enhancing the efficiency and speed of tensor sharing.
+It's built on top of the [`aiohttp`](https://github.com/aio-libs/aiohttp) library, allowing asynchronous HTTP communication and enhancing the efficiency and speed of tensor sharing.

 This class extends the TensorShare ecosystem by providing both synchronous and asynchronous interfaces for sending tensors, ensuring flexibility and adaptability to various use cases and environments.